 Harden and Murrumburrah

-Take a self-guided heritage walk and explore the historical buildings.
-You can discover more about the colonial gold rush at the Gold Trail Experience, which uses interactive touchscreens to explore the intriguing history of Chinese and European miners, bushrangers such as Ben Hall, and troopers.
+Gold was first discovered in the area in the 1850s.
+Learn all about the colonial gold rush at the Gold Trail Experience museum, which uses touchscreens to explore the area’s history that includes Chinese and European miners, bushrangers such as Ben Hall, and troopers.

-The Light Horse Memorial commemorates the birthplace of the first Australian light horse at Murrumburrah in 1897.
-You’ll find many more things to do and see, with the twin towns a great base to explore the wineries and orchards in the Young region, Australia’s cherry-picking capital.
+The Light Horse Memorial commemorates the birthplace of the First Australian Light Horse regiment at Murrumburrah in 1897.
+There are lots more things to do in the area, with the twin towns a great base to explore the wineries and orchards of the Young region, Australia’s cherry capital.

-Taste the gourmet produce of the region at delis and cafes such as Barnes Store Emporium and Cafe, the Muddy Duck, and the House of Honey.
-A short drive south in pretty riverside Jugiong is the Long Track Pantry, the Jugiong Wine Cellar and the Sir George, a pub in a lovingly restored 1852 building.
+Taste regional produce at delis and cafes such as Barnes Store Emporium and Cafe, the Muddy Duck and Harden’s House of Honey.
+A short drive south in the village of Jugiong is the Long Track Pantry, the Jugiong Wine Cellar and the Sir George, a pub in a lovingly restored 1852 building.

-The annual Murrumburrah Harden Show in September is a traditional agricultural show, with plenty of amusement rides for the young and young at heart.
-The colourful Harden Kite Festival includes kite-flying competitions suitable for all ages.
-There’s also live music, market stalls and carnival rides.
+Visit the annual Murrumburrah Harden Show in September, a traditional agricultural show with plenty of amusement rides.
+The Harden Kite Festival in October has kite-flying competitions suitable for all ages, as well as live music, market stalls and amusement rides.

-Getting to the twin towns is easy.
-The drive is 30 minutes from Young, 90 minutes from Canberra, and 3h 40min from Sydney.
+Getting to Harden and Murrumburrah is a 30-minute drive from Young, 90 minutes from Canberra and 3h 40min from Sydney.
 Harden is also a stop on the Melbourne-Sydney railway.
-Places to stay suit various budgets, from motels, retreats and apartments to the , a classic pub.
+Places to stay include motels, retreats, apartments and the Light Horse Hotel, a classic country pub.